KCL-BMEIS/OOP/week7A.md

 Inheritance (also known as *generalisation*) is the strongest form of relationship

-This applies in situtations where one class is a specialisation of another, more general class
+This applies in situations where one class is a specialisation of another, more general class
 - it can be said to represent "is-a" relationships